Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Transit for All

-where \( W \) is a shared linear transformation parameter, and \(\text{Attn}(\cdot)\) is a two-layer feed-forward network computing attention scores.
+where \( W \) is a shared linear transformation parameter, and \(\text{Attn}(\cdot)\) is a two-layer feed-forward network computing attention scores. \end{itemize}

-Finally, we concatenate the station’s \modelnamex's embedding \( x_i^c \), monthly urban context \( x_{i,m}^u \), temporal features \( t_{i,m} \), and spatial interaction vectors from the two graphs to predict the bike demand with a two-layer feed-forward neural network:
+Finally, we concatenate each station’s \modelnamex's embedding \( x_i^c \), monthly urban context \( x_{i,m}^u \), temporal features \( t_{i,m} \), and spatial interaction vectors from the two graphs to predict the bike demand with a two-layer feed-forward neural network:

 where $\mathbf{x}^{\text{cat}}_{i,m}$ is a concatenation of $x_i^c$, $x_{i,m}^u$, $t_{i,m}$, $s^{(p)}_{i,m}$ and $s^{(b)}_{i,m}$.